d-meehan/d-meehan/README.md

 #### I'm a reformed advertising professional turned developer who loves building and problem solving, based in Auckland.

-- 🤖 Experience working in a start-up environment building AI-powered tools.
+- 🤖 Experience working in start-up environments building AI-powered tools.

 - 🔭 Working to make this readme more impressive by extending the lists below and making open source contributions.